Chapter 2 : Snarky Meetings

 “Touchy, are we, Malfoy?”

 I decided not to degrade myself enough to reply.

 “Fine, don’t answer my clever repartee.
 I’ll do this your way,” she said and then leaned in closer to me using a lowered voice.
 “About a month ago was when my shipments first started being detected.
 Every single time is different, which is how it could be anyone.
 Sometimes the goods are found while going through the sensors at the school, despite the fact that they were specially packaged to avoid discovery.
 Others I’m not even able to buy before I’m almost found out and have to abort the purchase.
 Luckily, whoever is selling me out hasn’t let the professors know about the ring, so they think my family and I are just attempting to keep the items for ourselves, but my costumers are getting antsy.”

 “So, what you’re telling me is that your culprit sabotages different phases of the job every time so that he or she gives no hint as to his or her identity?”
 Roses nodded and went on with the details.

 “My problem is that the bloody sneak leaves no evidence, no pattern, nothing at all.
 Each order has different products, customers are picked at random, and the amount of money varies from a few sickles to a couple hundred galleons at the most.
 There seems to be no motive for the sabotage except to make my life and Uncle George’s a living hell, but I can’t figure which relative has a hatred for me or him.”

-“Basically, you’re saying you have nothing to tell me that’s remotely useful?”
+“Basically, you’re saying you have nothing remotely useful to tell me?”

 Rose nodded with a grimace while I smiled for the first time since the meeting started, even if it was slightly sarcastic and arrogant.